The Genie guide to broadband and phone deals

 Finally, a quick mention of other deals that may be worth considering; if you’ve already decided you want a single broadband and phone deal, it’s worth thinking about other services you can add to the mix:

-- TV bundles: The four leading UK broadband providers (including Sky and TalkTalk) all now offer television services above and beyond those available on Freeview – everything from sport and movies to catch-up and TV on the move.
+- TV bundles: The four leading UK broadband providers (including Sky and TalkTalk) all now offer television services above and beyond those on Freeview – everything from sport and movies to catch-up and TV on the move.
 Check out our TV comparison tables for all the options.